dylandpowers/personal/content/authors/admin/_index.md

 # user_groups:
 ---

 Dylan is a senior at Duke University majoring in Electrical and Computer Engineering and Computer Science and minoring in Economics.
-Dylan's technical interests include advanced design patterns, software scalability, digital systems, and mobile application development.
-Dylan has two software engineering internships on his resume from the last two summers, at Tanium and Yext, respectively.
+Dylan's technical interests include design patterns, software scalability, and mobile application development.
+Dylan recently interned as a Software Engineer for [Yext](https://yext.com), where he will be returning as a full-time Software Engineer in August 2020.
+Dylan currently develops for [OurSpace](https://ourspaceapp.com), a real-time Q&A platform for locations & spaces.

 At Duke, Dylan is a teaching assistant for three classes and is the founder and president of Duke Speech, Duke's competitive speaking team.
 Dylan also serves as a researcher for student government, a developer for the university union, and a tour guide for the Pratt School of Engineering.
 Dylan also serves as the head extemporaneous speaking coach for Durham Academy.